HDInnovations/UNIT3D-Community-Edition/README.md

 - Dependencies for PHP, (Updated as issues spotted)
   -   php-gettext -> This is primarly for phpmyadmin, if you're going to use it, there has been cases where it does not install when installing phpmyadmin.
   -   php-curl -> This is specifically needed for the various APIs we have running.
+  -   php-zip -> This is required for the Backup Manager.
 - Crontab access
 - A Redis server
 - MySQL 5.7